algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 - The application has light and dark mode
 - The application is adapted to all screen sizes

 ## 4. System Configuration

+### 4.1 Development Environment

+- Flutter 2.10.0
+- Dart 2.16.0
+- Android Studio 2021.1.1
+- Windows 11
+- Viual Studio Code 1.64.2
+- MacOs 12.3

+### 4.2 Application Configuration

+- The application is available on Android and Windows
+- The login is required to access to the application
+- To create an account, the user must fill the form contain the mail address, the user name, the password, and can start to edit his profile(not mandatory at this point)
+- The user can access to tthe setting page to edit his profile, logout and delete his account

 ## 5. Integration Requirements

 ### 5.1 Error Reporting

+- The application must display an error message if the user try to login with a wrong mail address or password
+- The application must display an error message if the user try to create an account with a mail address already used
+- The application must display an error message if the user try to create an account with a user name already used
+- The application must display an error message if the user try to create an account with a password too short
+- The application display an error message if the user try access to deleted profile

 ## 6. Glossary

+- **Match**: When two users like each other
+- **Fliutter**: An open-source UI software development kit created by Google
+- **Dart**: A programming language optimized for building mobile, desktop, server, and web applications
+- **PRD** : Product Requirement Document